-Date of the latest backup of your configuration, available on server.
-Restore the configuration from above.
-You may be asked to reboot your firewall depending on the restore the server. configuration from above. the automatic backup You may be asked to reboot your firewall depending on the i ing the file selected estored backup.
-If a reboot is necessary, you will have the choice of rebooting in Advanced properties
+Date of the latest backup Date of the latest backup of your configuration, available on the local or external server.
+Restore the configuration from Click on this button to restore the firewall's configuration, using the file selected above. the automatic backup You may be asked to reboot your firewall depending on the restored backup.
+If a reboot is necessary, you will have the choice of rebooting immediately or later.
+Advanced proper ties Backup password If you have protected the selected backup with a password, enter it in this field.
+Backups cannot be restored without this password.